gotham29/htm-state/README.md

 # HTM-State
-**Continuous online anomaly learning and state estimation for changing environments.**
+**Continuous online anomaly learning and operator/system state awareness across domains.**

 HTM-State is a real-time adaptive sensing system inspired by the neocortex.
 It continuously learns patterns in streaming data, estimates underlying state,
-detects transitions, and measures detection latency — all without retraining.
+detects transitions, and measures detection latency — all **without retraining or supervision**.

 It is designed to operate across domains: